Sandy Shindleman, CRE®, Announces the Top Ten Issues Affecting Real Estate

-Winnipeg, July 9, 2019—Sandy Shindleman, CRE, President, Shindico Realty Inc., shared the current and emerging issues expected to have the most significant impact on real estate in 2019 and 2020, as identified by The Counselors of Real Estate.
-U.S. infrastructure and housing ranked as the leading concerns of the 1,100-member global real estate advisory organization.
+Winnipeg, June 30, 2020—Sandy Shindleman, CRE®, President, Shindico Realty Inc., shared the current and emerging issues expected to have the most significant impact on real estate in 2020 and 2021, as identified by The Counselors of Real Estate®.
+The COVID-19 pandemic ranked as the leading concern of the 1,000-member organization.

-The Top Ten Issues Affecting Real Estate™ are developed by The Counselors of Real Estate’s External Affairs Committee, with issues identified, debated, and voted on by the general membership.
-For additional information and perspective on each issue, visit https://www.cre.org/external-affairs/2019-20-top-ten-issues-affecting-real-estate/.
+The Top Ten Issues Affecting Real Estate® is developed by The Counselors of Real Estate’s External Affairs Committee, with issues identified, debated, and voted on by the general membership.
+For additional information and perspective on each issue, visit https://www.cre.org/topten.

 About The Counselors of Real Estate

-The Counselors of Real Estate® is an international organization of commercial property professionals from leading real estate, financial, law, valuation, and business advisory firms, as well as real property experts in academia and government.
-Membership is selective and extended by invitation, although commercial real estate practitioners with 10 years of proven experience may apply.
+The Counselors of Real Estate® is an international consortium of commercial property professionals from leading real estate, financial, law, valuation, and accounting and business advisory firms, as well as real property experts in academia and government.
+Membership is selective and extended by invitation, although commercial real estate and allied practitioners with 10 years of proven experience may apply.

 Since 1975, Shindico has been a market leader in commercial real estate and investment management in Canada, providing full service to owners and occupiers of retail, office, industrial and multi-residential property.
 We are proud of our asset management top performance and industry-leading brokerage, development, property management and tenant representation teams.
 Our in-house capabilities allow us to draw upon the diversity of skills and talents needed to excel at managing your assets.